 The Center for Applied Mathematics (CAM) is the administrative designation.
 It administers the academic field of Applied Mathematics.

-Do you offer a MS in Applied Mathematics?
+Do you offer a Master's degree in Applied Mathematics?

 No. CAM does not offer a terminal MS. Students are admitted for the PhD program only.

 Is Applied Mathematics part of the Mathematics Department?